Metered Energy Review and Rates

 Unfortunately, if you’re supplied by Metered Energy, you probably can’t switch retailers to get a better deal.
 This is typical of apartment blocks and housing complexes in Australia, so it’s hugely important to ask questions about your utility services before signing a lease or moving in.

-If you’re soon moving to somewhere you can choose your own retailer, like an individual house, then it’s worth shopping around to find the best deal on electricity.
+If you’re soon moving to a residence where you can choose your own retailer, like an individual house, then it’s worth shopping around to find the best deal on electricity.
 There are dozens of retailers out there and Canstar Blue has compared prices for most of them.
 Check out our database via the link below.